This Mickey Mouse pumpkin is a super cute and easy pumpkin decorating idea that Disney fans of all ages will love making!

 Ready to get started?
 Grab your pumpkin and let’s get crafting!

 - Use a pencil to draw a horizontal line around the pumpkin.
 Paint the top half black and the bottom of the pumpkin red.
 You may need two coats.
 (I made two because I was making a Minnie Mouse pumpkin too).
 Set aside to dry.

 - I traced a coaster to make the ears and created an easy template for you to print out.
 Cut out the pieces and use them to trace ears on black foam.
 The template includes a bow in case you're making Minnie too.
 (Note: I used a coaster but it you're using a bigger pumpkin than this, you may need bigger ears.
 You can trace around a bowl, large round lid or anything else that happens to be the size you need).

 - If the paint on the pumpkin is dry, you're ready to glue the ears.
 First hold them against the pumpkin to be sure they fit flush against it.
 You may need to trim them a little to get a perfect fit.
 Once they look good, place glue along the inner curve of the first ear and attach it to the pumpkin, holding it in place until the glue dries.

-- Add a little more glue along the base at the back, just to be sure the ear is firmly attached.
+- Add a little bit of glue on the back of the ear too, just to be sure the ear is firmly attached to the pumpkin.

 - Now open your buttons.
 My pack had several but you'll only need two.
 I link to some from Amazon but I picked mine up (1.25") at Walmart for much less.